 - Day 5 – I offer a menu planning tool I’m an affiliate for or a menu planning product I created for sale.

-Challenges are effective because they turn cold subscribers (who don’t open your emails) to warm subscribers (who open and click on your emails).
-Because they receive an email every day with the next step in their process to improve, it teaches them to OPEN their email and see what you have to say.
-Jenny says open rates are 40%+ whereas, without a challenge, email open rates are only 20-30%.
+Challenges are effective because they turn cold subscribers (who don’t open your emails) into warm subscribers (who open and click on your emails).
+Because they receive an email daily with the next step in their improvement process, it teaches them to OPEN their email and see what you have to say.
+Open rates are 40%+, whereas, without a challenge, email open rates are only 20-30%.

 Grow Your Email List by Deciding on a Challenge

-Jenny offers some tips to help us figure out what kind of challenge to offer our readers.
+Tips to help you figure out what kind of challenge to offer our readers –

 - Look at Google Analytics to see what posts are bringing people to your blog